undostres-com-mx/magento-gateway-undostres/README.md

 ## Plugin information

-This plugin has been tested on magento 2.4.X.
+This plugin has been tested on Magento Open Source 2.4.3 - 2.4.5, version recommended 2.4.5.

 The composer.json have the dependencies of the plugin.